Wineries Are Moving Beyond Traditional Subscriptions. Exclusive Benefits? Check.

 Now, this wouldn’t be a story about California winery subscriptions without a nod to Scribe, which has amassed a cult following among its Viticultural Society a bit further west.
 Members—and members only—have the opportunity to reserve a tasting at the Sonoma winery’s 1920s hacienda, set back against dizzying rows of vines.

-Yes, that means in addition to four Scribe wine allocations, you can sip the estate’s Rosé of Pinot Noir this summer near the onsite garden and farm.
-It’s a bit of an otherworldly experience to be there beneath the palm trees, seated at a corner table surrounded by columns with cracked paint.
-A glass at your fingertips, the breeze on your cheek.
+Yes, that means in addition to four seasonal wine allocations, you can sip the estate’s Pinot Noir near the onsite garden and farm.
+It’s a bit of an otherworldly experience to be there beneath the palm trees, seated at a corner table surrounded by columns with cracked paint, a glass at your fingertips, the breeze on your cheek.